 To counter this threat, it’s important to make sure companies and providers user facial authentication software that includes certified liveness detection.
 And because sophisticated Deepfakes can spoof common movements like blinks and nods, authentication processes will need to evolve to guide users through a less predictable range of live actions.

 For high-risk/high-value transactions such as money transfers or attempts to change account details, passive methods can be combined with active methods.
 These might include two-factor authentication using a one-time token or confirmation via an alternate channel, like SMS, that it’s the legitimate user making a change or transaction.

 In addition, account holders’ identities may need to be reverified at various moments – even after their account has been set up.
-Some companies routinely invoke identity verification whenever a dormant account suddenly becomes active for high-value transactions, or when passive analytics indicate elevated fraud risk.
+Some companies routinely invoke identity verification (for strong security, it is important to understand authentication vs. verification) whenever a dormant account suddenly becomes active for high-value transactions, or when passive analytics indicate elevated fraud risk.